FabioATMonteiro92/DataCleaning-Processing/README.md

 •	Locally: download the .py script “Data_Cleaning_Chrono.py” and run with a local Python 3 environment.

+*Note:* Binder may take some time to launch the notebook on the first load, as it needs to build the execution environment.
+Please be patient.
+If the session hangs for too long, simply close the tab and relaunch Binder.

 ### Notes
 •	All data are **de-identified**.